plan2net/sierrha/README.md

 * _403 "forbidden"_: redirects to a login URL if access to page without session is not permitted

+If the user is already logged in but has no access because of missing group rights he will be optionally redirected to a fallback page ("Show Content from Page on Missing Permissions", see *Site Configuration*).

 ## Requirements

 * TYPO3 9 LTS